 Sheila Barefoot – CVB Executive Director and Clerk of the CVB Board

-Ms. Barefoot became our Tourism Director in January 2016.
+Ms. Barefoot became our Tourism Executive Director in January 2016.
 She is originally from Roxboro, NC, and now resides in Newton Grove, NC.

 As Executive Director, Sheila’s primary responsibilities are to promote and market Sampson County to the traveling public and work to establish Sampson County as a destination for meetings, events, group tours, day-trips and conventions.
 She handles media inquiries about area attractions, SCCVB news, as well as, festivals and events.
 In addition, Sheila works with local businesses to develop programs that will support their businesses in a manner that will expand and grow the travel industry within Sampson County.
-She also serves as Vice President of the Sampson County Hospital Foundation and serves as Treasurer of the North Carolina’s Coast Host.
+She also serves as President of the Sampson County Hospital Foundation and serves as Treasurer of the North Carolina’s Coast Host.

 Ray Jordan – Executive Director Agri-Expo Center & Treasurer of the CVB Board